CiscoDevNet/wan-automation-examples/README.md

 [Cisco Catalyst SD-WAN API Official documentation](https://developer.cisco.com/docs/sdwan/)

-This repository provides practical examples demonstrating authentication to SD-WAN Manager and subsequent API interactions.
+This repository provides Python and Terraform examples for interacting with Cisco Catalyst SD-WAN Manager and the Meraki Dashboard APIs.
+Explore practical demonstrations for automating network configurations, monitoring, and integrations.

 Please note these examples are for demonstration purposes only and not production-ready.

 ## Install and Setup